craftworkgames/craftworkgames.github.io/docs/features/2d-animations/spritesheet/spritesheet.md

     </figcaption>
 </figure>

 We can see that this texture atlas has 16 separate regions, some of which can be grouped together to form an animation.
-For instance, the first 6 regions can be grouped together to form an attack animation
+For instance, the following 6 regions can be grouped together to form an attack animation.
+Their positions and region names are specified in a [JSON data file](./adventurer.json), as described [here](/docs/features/texture-handling/texture2datlas/texture2datlas.md#loading-tightly-packed-sprite-sheets).

 <figure>
     <img src={AdventurerAttackFrames} style={{width: '100%', imageRendering: 'pixelated'}}/>